YangGS119/FMAD/README.md

-The Code for "Dual-Branch Multi-Fuzzy Neighborhood-based Anomaly Detection for Mixed-Attribute Data".
+The Code for "FMAD: Feature Routing-Based Multi-Fuzzy Neighborhood Anomaly Detection for Heterogeneous Data".